sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 **Welcome to our research group!
 We are part of the Department of Physics at IISc Bangalore, India.
-Going beyond the traditional scope of optics and condensed matter physics, we aim to discover new physics and find their applications.
+We are interested in how optical states propagate along intricately designed waveguide networks and in creating these devices to explore novel light-matter interactions.
 Find more details on the above tabs.**

 **Contact us if you have interests in pursuing cutting-edge research in photonics, condensed matter physics, quantum physics, and nonlinear dynamics.**